shiv-pt/VillagePopDensityPrediction/README.md

-# VillagePopDensityPrediction
+# PopulationPrediction
-Software system for village population density prediction - Reducing population density in cities
+Software system for population prediction of Singapore